• About

 For those of you scared of fish nibbles, there’s a regular ol’ pool overlooking the jungle.

-What to pack for Belize that was not pictured
+What else to pack for Belize

 You’re not an idiot.
 You don’t need someone telling you what hygiene products to bring or what undergarments to pack.
 However, if you’d like to know my preferences, I’d be glad to share those with you.